 Choice: Whether you want to accept it or not, you are where you are in your career direction because you made many choices along the way.
 Now it’s time to make better choices about your life and career.
 After all, once you accept the premise that you have the power within you to choose, you can choose to be happy!

-Getting to know you: The better you know yourself, really know yourself, the better decisions you are able to make in your life and career.
-The problem is that many people have never deeply examined their true values and beliefs or why they do the things they do everyday.
+Getting to Know You: The better you know yourself, really know yourself, the better decisions you are able to make in your life and career.
+The problem is that many people have never deeply examined their true values and beliefs or why they do the things they do every day.
 They just go along moving from one day to the next, habitually doing the same things over and over and never questioning why?
 If you are one of these people, then it’s time to do some serious reflection.
-Career assessment can be the first step in mapping out your career path.
+A career assessment can be the first step in mapping out your career path.

 You owe it to yourself to be relentless in finding the kind of work that is fulfilling and meaningful to you.
 Anything less and you are compromising your happiness.